OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ### Octopus controls deployment order with lifecycles

 When setting your environments, Octopus automatically creates a ‘lifecycle’.
 The lifecycle controls the order a package moves through your environments whenever you deploy.

 This means:

 - You can never accidentally skip an environment
-- Releases will always promote in the correct order
+- Releases always promote in the correct order
-- Users will only get your release when you want them to
+- Users only get your release when you want them to

 You can have more than one lifecycle, though.
 For example, you might want special lifecycles for different projects, or use them to help set up a favored [deployment pattern](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus).